zimolzak/birthday-party/_posts/2022-09-03-party-details.markdown

 # Contact

-*R.s.v.p.* by text or e-mail to:
+*R.s.v.p.* (with number of kids eating ice cream, and total number of people) by text or e-mail to:

 Andrew Zimolzak
 [zimolzak@fastmail.com](mailto:zimolzak@fastmail.com)

-# repeat info about what details.

 For my cell phone number, you either received a printed invitation with my number, or I texted you.
 I'm in area code 517. **I will text